Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Methodology

 \subsubsection{\textbf{Semantic-Level Aggregation}}

-The multi-modal item representation (\cref{sec:multi_modal}) encapsulates the item's metadata, while the behavior-based item representation (\cref{sec:behavior_based}) captures high-order associations between items.
-Intuitively, aggregating these two representations ensures that the aggregated representation effectively integrates both aspects, which are essential for modeling substitutable and complementary relationships.
+The metadata-based representation $\vq_i$ (from \Cref{sec:multi_modal}) captures item semantics and is available for all items, while the behavior-based representation $\vp_i$ (from \Cref{sec:behavior_based}) encodes high-order relational patterns but can be sparse/noisy.
+Aggregating these two representations ensures that the aggregated representation effectively integrates both aspects, which are essential for modeling substitutable and complementary relationships.

-We design a gating mechanism to select salient feature dimensions from the multi-modal $\vq_i$ and behavior-based $\vp_i$ item representations, producing the final item representation.
+We combine them via a gating mechanism that adaptively balances the two sources per feature dimension.
 Specifically, we use a neural gating mechanism that learns a non-linear gate, $\vg$, to control the flow of information between these representations.
-Without loss of generality, we demonstrate the gating mechanism for learning the item representation $\va^{s}_i$ for the substitutable recommendation task.
-The gating mechanism is defined as:
+Without loss of generality, we demonstrate the gating mechanism for learning the item representation $\va^{s}_i$ for the substitutability inference: